MShields1986/realsense_launch/README.md

 # realsense_launch
-ROS Noetic package for launching RealSense driver and getting an RGB pointcloud
+ROS Noetic package for launching the Intel RealSense driver and getting an RGB pointcloud as output.

 ## Installation
 ```bash